Background pattern

 Warnings and precautions

-Inform your doctor or pharmacist before taking this medication if:
+Tell your doctor or pharmacist before taking this medication if:

-• You have thyroid problems.
+• you have thyroid problems.

-• You have Chinese Han, Thai, or Korean ancestry.
+• you have Chinese Han, Thai, or Korean ancestry.

-Be especially careful with Alopurinol Stada:
+Be careful with alopurinol:

-Severe skin reactions(Stevens-Johnson syndrome, toxic epidermal necrolysis) have been reported with the use of allopurinol.
-These may initially appear as red patches, bullet-shaped or circular (often with blisters in the middle) on the trunk of the body.
-The rash may also include ulcers in the mouth, throat, nose, genitals, and conjunctivitis (inflammation and redness of the eyes).
-These potentially fatal skin reactions usually precede symptoms similar to the flu (fever, headache, and body aches).
-The rash may progress to the formation of blisters and generalized peeling of the skin.
-If you develop a skin rash or these symptoms on your skin,stop taking allopurinol and consult your doctor immediately.
+Severe skin reactions(Hypersensitivity Syndrome, Stevens-Johnson Syndrome, Toxic Epidermal Necrolysis) have been reported with the use of alopurinol.
+These can initially appear as reddish spots, bull's-eye shaped or circular (often with blisters in the middle) on the torso.
+The rash often includes ulcers in the mouth, throat, nose, genitals, and conjunctivitis (inflammation and redness of the eyes).
+These potentially life-threatening skin reactions are usually preceded by flu-like symptoms (fever, headache, and body aches).
+The rash can progress to blistering and generalized peeling of the skin.
+If you develop a skin rash or these skin symptoms, stop taking alopurinol and consult your doctor immediately.

-If you have cancer or Lesch-Nyhan syndrome, the amount of uric acid in your urine may increase.
+If you have cancer or Lesch-Nyhan syndrome, the amount of uric acid in urine may increase.
 To prevent this, make sure to drink enough water to dilute your urine.

 Other medications and Alopurinol Stada

-Inform your doctor if you are taking any of the following medications:
+Tell your doctor if you are taking any of the following medications:

-• theophylline (respiratory or cardiac problems medication)
+• theophylline (medication used for respiratory or cardiac problems).

 • didanosine (used to treat HIV infection)